 1955 - The George and Alice Welsh Residence, 377 Tenney Circle, Chapel Hill.
 Designed by Jim Webb in association with California modernist architect Cliff May.
 Sold to David and Margaret Brunn in 1971.
 Sold to Richard Drake Lamberton in 1984.
 Sold in 1991 to Susan Gravely and Bill Ross who still owned it as of 2012.
 5100 square feet.
 Renovated by Jon Condoret and contractor Stan Stutts.

 1955 - 1207 Woodburn Road, Durham.
 Architect unknown.
 Features a bomb shelter.
 Sold to Jack G. and Catherine Robbins.
 According to their children Stephen Robbins and Sharon Robbins Atkinson, it was built by a Tom Wilkerson.
 Sold in 1964 to Ray and Mary Brown.
 Sold in 1999 to Ronald and Judith Bradshaw.
 Sold to James T. Riley.
 Sold in 2017 to Kevin Kearns.
-Although widely advertised in 2017 as Webb's work, that was a guess by the real estate agent based on features similar to other Webb designs.
-The house is not in his project list.
+Although advertised in 2017 as Webb's work, that was a guess by the real estate agent based on features similar to other Webb designs.
+The house is not in Webb's project list.
 Needs verification.

 1955 - 1009 Highland Woods, Chapel Hill.
 Sold in 2017 to Akram Khaksari.
 Destroyed.